 Executive Dean, School of Health & Life Sciences; CIHR/Schlegel Industrial Research Chair for Colleges in Senior Care; Director, Schlegel Centre for Advancing Seniors Care,Conestoga College Institute of Technology and Advanced Learning, Kitchener, Ontario; Associate Professor, University of Waterloo, Waterloo, Ontario; Associate Professor, McMaster University, Hamilton, Ontario; Adjunct Scientist, Intelligent Design for Adaptation, Participation and Technology (iDAPT), Toronto Rehabilitation Institute, University Health Network, Toronto, Ontario;

 Dr. McCleary is a Professor in the Department of Nursing and Graduate Program Director of the Master of Applied Gerontology Program in the Faculty of Applied Health Sciences at Brock University.
-She is a mental health and gerontological nurse, working with research teams and service providers with a focus on health and social care for older people and their families.
+She is a mental health and gerontological nurse who works with research teams and service providers on health and social care for older people and their families.
 Her research and practice emphasize improving dementia care services as well as improving gerontology and geriatrics education in the health professions.
 She is a past president of the Canadian Gerontological Nursing Association.
 She is coauthor of Ebersole and Hess’ Gerontological Nursing and Healthy Aging (First and Second Canadian Editions) and co-editor of Evidence-Informed Approaches for Managing Dementia Transitions: Riding the Waves.

 Professor, Nursing, Brock University, Canada

 Elsevier.com visitor survey